-Even before the epidemic, businesses were booming online, with sales more than doubling between 2016 and 2018, while serving less than 10% of customers.
+Even before the outbreak, businesses were booming online, with sales more than doubling between 2016 and 2018, while serving less than 10% of customers.

 For at least a decade, the triumph of e-commerce was only a theory.
-Well, last February, online sales narrowly beat general merchandise stores, including department stores, warehouse clubs and malls.
-If we talk about purchases such as houses, cars and ready meals, traditional commerce still surpasses online commerce, but this is changing rapidly, and after the coronavirus online commerce will race.
-Access or fully online experiences to buy cars, and even ads and virtual tours of homes will move massively online.
+Well, last February, online sales narrowly beat general merchandise stores, including department stores, warehouse clubs, and malls.
+If we talk about purchases such as houses, cars and ready meals, traditional commerce still surpasses online commerce, but this is changing rapidly, and online commerce will race after the coronavirus.
+Access or fully online experiences to buy cars, and even ads and virtual tours of homes will massively move online.

 The tendency to concentrate in large cities could undergo a decisive reversal.
 In life after the coronavirus, new models of suburbanization will emerge, and perhaps the idea of "social distancing" will inspire that of "urban distancing".
 Life in small towns will be more attractive when cultural goods and offerings once available only in big cities are made readily available online or with same-day delivery.
 Add the fear of dense populations and infections and you will understand that COVID-19 will accelerate the dissipation of urban areas.

 Around the world, local, state and federal governments are implementing never-before-seen peacetime emergency measures.
 Mayors and governors have declared states of emergency and closed bars, gyms and parks, placing limits on the number of people who can gather.
 Yet these same leaders are also loosening long-standing rules, at least temporarily.
 Today in Italy the medical degree has already become qualifying.
-To finish a school year, a minimum limit of 200 days of attendance is no longer necessary.
+A minimum limit of 200 days of attendance is no longer necessary to finish a school year.
 AIFA, notoriously cautious about approving drug trials, has now almost instantly allowed a new drug protocol that fights coronavirus symptoms.